helske/homeofme/content/home/experience.md

   date_end = "2010-08-31"
   description = """

 I was a research assistant at the Department of Signal Processing, under the supervision of Professor Ioan Tabus in summer of 2010.
 My task was to develop a social sequence clustering methods based on hidden Markov models.
+I presented a paper [MDL based HMM clustering for life sequence analysis](http://sp.cs.tut.fi/WITMSE10/Proceedings/WITMSE2010_Papers/WITMSEHelskeEerolaTabus-1.pdf) at [Third Workshop on Information Theoretic Methods in Science and Engineering](http://sp.cs.tut.fi/WITMSE10/).
+While I pursued other things during my PhD, the idea of using HMMs for social sequence clustering lead to several other papers (see publications section).

   Key topics:
   * Hidden Markov Models
   * Clustering Methods
   * Social Sequence Analysis
+  * Minimum Description Length
   """
 +++